truesoni/hacktoberfest2023/mindsdb/issues_7516/Testing.md

 project(mindsdb)
 ````

-case 2: Use the create_project() method to create a new project:
+case B: Use the create_project() method to create a new project:

 ```
 import mindsdb_sdk